Alice Elgar

-Caroline Alice, Lady Elgar (9 October 1848 – 7 April 1920) was an English author of verse and prose fiction, who married the composer Edward Elgar.
+Caroline Alice, Lady Elgar (9 October 1848 – 7 April 1920) was an English author of verse and prose fiction, who was married to the composer Edward Elgar.

 Family

-Caroline Alice Roberts, known as Alice, was born in Bhuj, Gujarat, India, in 1848.
-She was the youngest child (having three elder brothers) and only daughter of Major-General Sir Henry Gee Roberts KCB (1800–1860), and Julia Maria (1815–1887), daughter of Rev. Robert Napier Raikes (1783-1851).
+Caroline Alice Roberts, known as Alice, was born in Bhuj, Gujarat, British India, in 1848.
+She was the youngest child (having three elder brothers) and only daughter of Major-General Sir Henry Gee Roberts KCB (1800–1860), and Julia Maria Raikes (1815–1887), daughter of Rev. Robert Napier Raikes (1783-1851).
 Alice's great-grandfather Robert Raikes (1736–1811) was the founder of the Sunday school movement, and her uncle was British Indian Army General Robert Napier Raikes (1813–1909).
-Her father was serving in India at the time of the Indian Mutiny, and he died when Alice was aged only 12.
+Her father was serving in India at the time of the Indian Rebellion of 1857, and he died when Alice was aged only 12.

 As a girl she studied with the amateur geologist Rev W. S. Symonds and they and a group of her friends went fossil-hunting on the banks of the river Severn.
 She wrote the index to a book by him.
 She studied the piano with Ferdinand Kufferath in Brussels and harmony with Charles Harford Lloyd.
 She spoke fluent German, and also Italian, French and Spanish.

 Before she was married her writing was published under the name C. Alice Roberts.
 A two-volume novel, Marchcroft Manor, was published in 1882, four years before she met Elgar.
 The Elgar scholar Diana McVeagh describes it as "quite an accomplished, entertaining, indeed touching tale, with a control of pace and situation, and a humour that might well surprise anyone knowing Alice only from her later verses, letters and diary".
 McVeagh also notes that earlier critics have drawn attention to the "tincture of radicalism" in the book.